 For all the aforementioned logic families, the signal is referenced at both ends, as well as at the intermediate loads, to the plane over which it travels.
 In most instances, the plane is logic ground, but that is not mandatory.
 Any noise injected into the ground path connecting the elements of the signal path erodes the logic levels that appear at the logic inputs.
-The common types of noise affecting ground levels are DC and AC voltage drops that occur in the ground structure, because current flows through this path back to VDD.
-There is also the ground bounce that results when the current required to charge and discharge the logic lines as logic levels switches from 0 to 1 and passes back through the power leads of the IC.
-This noise on the power supply is the dominant source of EMI on most logic.
+The common types of noise affecting ground levels are DC and AC voltage drops that occur in the ground structure because current flows through this path back to VDD.
+There is also the ground bounce that results when the current required to charge and discharge the logic lines as logic levels switch from 0 to 1 and passes back through the power leads of the IC.
+This noise on the power supply is the dominant source of EMI in most logic.

 Specifically, what happens is that the current required to charge and discharge the parasitic capacitance of the transmission line and the inputs of the logic devices becomes the major source of “ripple” on Vdd, and Vdd and ground bounce.
 Note: Ripple is the voltage variation that appears on the Vcc or Vdd rails of power supplies.
 These variations can be created by the power supply itself or by varying load currents that cause the supply voltage to drop.

 The foregoing current transient limits the practical width that can be used for data buses.
-Figure 2 illustrates the current flow that takes place in a series-terminated transmission line when the logic line switches from a logic 0 to a logic 1.
+Figure 2 illustrates the current flow that takes place in a series-terminated transmission line when the logic line switches from logic 0 to logic 1.

 The current shown in Figure 2 can be calculated for any logic family.
 For example, if the logic family is 3.3V CMOS, the peak current is approximately 33 mA per line.
 If a data bus is created using this form of logic, the peak current required by the bus when all bits transition from 0 to 1 simultaneously is 33 mA times the number of bits in the bus.
 Table 1 shows the peak current of several logic families in amperes and at various bus widths.

 These currents must be supplied by the power system.
 As the logic line switches from logic 0 to logic 1, this current must pass through the inductance of the leads of the IC package.
 When the logic lines switch from logic 1 to 0, the parasitic capacitance of the transmission line must be discharged through the inductance of the ground leads of the IC package.
-This is where the two types of unwanted noise, Vdd and ground bounce and ripple, arise.
+This is where the two types of unwanted noise, Vdd and ground bounce, and ripple, arise.

-“These noise sources became so large that it was no longer possible to build packages that had inductances that were low enough and power subsystems that had enough high quality capacitance to contain this type of noise,” Ritchey explains.
+“These noise sources became so large that it was no longer possible to build packages that had inductances that were low enough and power subsystems that had enough high-quality capacitance to contain this type of noise,” Ritchey explains.
 “This is what led to the use of differential signaling.”